KaTeryima/How-to-Get-TikTok-Back-on-iPhone-After-the-Ban-on-US-My-Step-by-Step-Journey/README.md

 ✅**My Personal Recommendation:** If you don't want to pay for a VPN then [download tiktok on your iPhone here for free](https://unlock-content.net/?b644bc4).
 Let’s jump in.

-## How To Get TikTok Back on iPhone
+## How To Redownload TikTok on iPhone
-Here’s the exact sequence I followed — the version that worked for me.
+Here’s the exact sequence I followed to redownload tiktok on my iPhone — the version that worked for me.
 Use this as your blueprint, but expect a little trial and error (especially with VPN servers).

 **Step 1:** Prepare a secondary (non-US) Apple ID
 I created a brand new Apple ID with the region set to Canada (you can also try Mexico or the UK).